5 MIN READ

 Communication is made up of more than just the words we use.
 Our tone of voice, facial expression and body language all play a major role in how we're understood.
 And if we're communicating in a situation where we can't use all of these elements to enhance our messages, we need to be very careful.

-You might well have heard the popular statistic that only 7% of any message is conveyed through the words you choose.
-The other 93% is allegedly found in subtle clues like your tone of voice and body language.
+You might well have heard the popular statistic that only seven percent of any message is conveyed through the words you choose.
+The other 93 percent is allegedly found in subtle clues like your tone of voice and body language.
 This claim stems from a study done by psychologist Albert Mehrabian in the late Sixties.
 But beware, it's all too often misquoted!